 So the underweight warriors often aren’t the toned kind of lean that made every man in the world fall in love with Jessica Biel when she buffed up for her role as a warrior:

 That’s because Jessica Biel isn’t underweight.
 She’s not skinny.
 She’s not even thin.
 She’s fit as hell, but she has a totally average body weight.
 And men aren’t attracted to her body because she has abs.
 She doesn’t have abs.
-Her body is attractive because she has confident shoulders, glutes that can crack walnuts, and legs strong enough that she could probably pick up a runway model and squat her for at least two reps.
+Her body is attractive because she has confident shoulders, glutes that can crack walnuts, and legs strong enough that she could probably pick up a runway model and squat her for two reps.
 Maybe even three.

 And she looks like she eats, too.
 She looks like she eats a whole helluva lot.
 You can’t build muscle like that by just crunching on carrots.